Gambling laws in Czech Republic

 3.4 What is the term of a licence/permit?

-The basic licence is issued for a limited period of up to six years.
+A basic licence is issued for up to six years.

 3.5 How long does it take to obtain a licence/permit?